CogentRoleplayCommunity/FogentRoleplay/Items/Talismans/Assassin'sCrimsonTalisman/Assassin'sCrimsonTalisman.md

 ### Life Leech

-Sneak attacks trigger an Minor Heal to self
+Sneak attacks trigger an Minor Heal to self.